dgraph-io/dgraph/wiki/content/mutations/reverse-edges.md

     parent = "mutations"
 +++

-Any outgoing edge in Dgraph can be reversed using the `@reverse` directive in Schema and be queried using tilde as the prefix of the reverse edge. e.g. `<~myEdge>`.
+Any outgoing edge in Dgraph can be reversed using the `@reverse` directive in the schema and be queried using tilde as the prefix of the edge name. e.g. `<~myEdge>`.

 Dgraph serializes directed graphs.
 This means that all properties always point from an entity to another entity or value in a single direction. `S P -> O`.

-However, in some cases, users want to create an entity in the reverse direction.
-But there is no specific syntax for reverse edges in Dgraph mutations.
-Because Reverse edges are just a kind of edge indexing.
-It is not literally an edge, but a kind of "pointer" and it will always be represented as `S P -> O` in query responses.
-But the "tilde" sets what is the direction for the user.
+Reverse edges are automatically generated edges, and are not part of your dataset.
+This means that you cannot run mutations directly on the reverse edges.
+Mutating the forward edge will automatically update the reverse edge.

 There are some confusions about syntax related to reverse.
 For example, the datasets below are wrong.